Rural broadband: Options, availability and providers

 • Community broadband (FTTP) – This is where your local community has banded together to dig their own trenches and install their own broadband network.
 B4RN (Broadband for the Rural North) is just one example of this.
 If there is something like this where you live, chances are you already know about it

-Rural ADSL and fibre broadband
+Rural fibre broadband

 If you're on ADSL and it's very slow where you live and you are considering upgrading to fibre, be warned – if you're suffering much slower speeds than those advertised already, fibre may not solve your problems.
 Just check with your provider and it will be able to tell you the speeds you can expect if you upgrade to fibre.